knative/docs/docs/versioned/admin/editing-configmaps.md

 More specifically, the edit is caught when the value of the checksum for the `_example` key is different when compared with the pod's template annotations.
 If the checksum is null or missing, the webhook server does not create the warning.

 Accordingly, you cannot alter the contents of the `_example` key, but you can delete the `_example` key altogether or delete the annotation.

+### Example

 The following example shows the abbreviated content of the `config-defaults` ConfigMap with most of the file removed except for the last four lines.
 The checksum is in the annotations as `Knative.dev/example-checksum: "5b64ff5c"`

 ```yml
 apiVersion: v1